 One such film shows a large ship swinging in the Severn off Sharpness before entering the port, followed by a large Russian ship leaving.

 All talks are illustrated with the latest digital equipment, including a short film or two, and last for about 1 hour.
-A basic fee of £45 is charged, plus travelling expenses of £10 within Gloucestershire.
+A basic fee of £45 is charged, plus .40p per mile.